A detailed look at running Kamal setup/deploy

 Here’s a quick overview of the arguments for the build step.

-• --push - Kamal utilizes the push flag so that it’s a build and push.
-Instead of two steps which would be; build, and then push.
+- Kamal utilizes the push flag so that it’s a build and push.
+Instead of two steps which would be; build, and then push.--platform linux/amd64,linux/arm64

-• --platform linux/amd64,linux/arm64 - Kamal by default builds for multiple architectures, usually AMD and ARM(apple silicon).
+- Kamal by default builds for multiple architectures, usually AMD and ARM(apple silicon).
 I find it easier and faster to build for the target deployed architecture and also via the remote builder which is faster all around.
-Having both architectures in here also means that Docker is going to build your container twice, if you look at the output you’ll see for instance that it’s running bundle install twice.
+Having both architectures in here also means that Docker is going to build your container twice, if you look at the output you’ll see for instance that it’s runningbundle install

-• --builder kamal-sinatra-hello-world-multiarch - Kamal configures a builder for the buildx build by utilizing your builder configuration in deploy.yml.
+- Kamal configures a builder for the buildx build by utilizing your builder configuration in deploy.yml.
 There are a few settings related to the builder that you can customize such as single or multi-arch, local or remote, and the Dockerfile location.
-This builder is something that Kamal creates for you automatically and when you’re first getting things setup you’ll sometimes need to reset your build configuration which you can do with a kamal build remove.
+This builder is something that Kamal creates for you automatically and when you’re first getting things setup you’ll sometimes need to reset your build configuration which you can do with akamal build remove

-• -t ghcr.io/nickhammond/sinatra-hello-world:HEAD_uncommitted_6095f6fe512b4be9 - Kamal tags our container with our registry location and a sha.
-Normally this will be a simple SHA but since we have a dirty tree you’ll see it has uncommitted in there and then a random SHA.
-This is another reason that you’ll eventually want to prevent dirty deploys from going out so that your sha easily maps to your repository’s SHAs.
+in there and then a random SHA.
+This is another reason that you’ll eventually want to prevent dirty deploys from going out so that your sha easily maps to your repository’s SHAs.-t ghcr.io/nickhammond/sinatra-hello-world:latest

-• --label service="sinatra-hello-world" - Kamal can deploy multiple services to the same host so everything is named and tied back to the service that you’re deploying.
+- Kamal can deploy multiple services to the same host so everything is named and tied back to the service that you’re deploying.--file Dockerfile .

 The rest of the red output is your docker build output.
 I’m not going to run through that because it’s dependent on what’s in your Dockerfile.